EBolle/NLP-Weather-dataset/README.md

 ## The data model

 The data model provides insights into the steps taken to go from the raw data to the final table for the NLP researchers.
-You can find a detailed description in the [documentation folder](documentation_md).
+You can find a detailed description in the [documentation folder][documentation_md].

 ## Transformations